Asbestos.com is the nation’s most trusted mesothelioma resource

 Consider the following resources to support yourself and your family.

-Support Group: Joining a support group offers a safe place to share your emotions and connect with other people facing cancer.
+- Support Group: Joining The Mesothelioma Center’s support group offers a safe place to share your emotions and connect with other people facing cancer.

-Another important form of support is financial help.
-Mesothelioma treatment is expensive with and without insurance.
+Another important form of support is financial help for mesothelioma.
+Treatment is expensive with and without insurance.
 Families can benefit from several different types of financial support including Social Security Disability, VA benefits, and travel, housing and treatment grants.

 Veterans are disproportionally affected by mesothelioma.
 That’s because every branch of the U.S. armed forces used asbestos products until regulations were implemented the 1970s.

-A number of national, nonprofit and research organizations provide educational information and resources for families affected by mesothelioma.
+A number of national, nonprofit and research organizations provide educational information, resources and other forms of help for mesothelioma patients and their families.

 Additionally, the U.S. National Library of Medicine provides a searchable database of clinical trials.
 Patients can visit ClinicalTrials.gov to find new mesothelioma clinical trials and view results of past trials.